Phishing Scam Alert

 Protect Your Card from Online Fraud

 Verified by Visa is a free service that allows you to create a password to confirm your online purchases.
 It ensures you that only you can use your Visa credit card online and protects you from unauthorized purchases.
 Once activated, your card will be automatically recognized as protected by Verified by Visa at participating online stores.
 Shop online with added safety and peace of mind.

 > Sign up for Verified by Visa Credit Card

 > Sign up for Verified by Visa Debit Card

-Would You Know What to do if Identify Theft Happens to You?
+Would You Know What to do if Identity Theft Happens to You?

 Identity theft can destroy you financially, and restoring your good name and credit can be very costly and time consuming.
 Identity Theft occurs when someone uses your personal information to commit fraud and other crimes.
 It may also involve computer fraud, mail fraud, wire fraud, and financial institution fraud.
 Last year, an estimated 10 million Americans became victims of identity theft.
 On average, in reclaiming their identity, a victim spends $1,500 out-of-pocket and 175 hours resolving problems associated with it.